hrshiti/datingApp/backend/SMSINDIAHUB_SETUP.md

 2. OTP Message Format:
    ```
    Welcome to DatingApp powered by SMSINDIAHUB.
 Your OTP for registration is {OTP}.
-Valid for 10 minutes.
    ```

 3. Phone Number Normalization: